terraswarm/urban-heartbeat-kit/docs/BBB-for-gateway-usage.md

 or [iOS](https://itunes.apple.com/us/app/summon-lab11/id1051205682?mt=8).
 This app will find the BLE packets from the nearby SwarmGateway.
-Alternatively, you can use the [Nordic BLE App](https://play.google.com/store/apps/details?id=no.nordicsemi.android.mcp) and look for a device with the name "Beaglebone".
+Alternatively, you can use the [Nordic BLE App](https://play.google.com/store/apps/details?id=no.nordicsemi.android.mcp) and look for a device with the name "swarmgateway".
 Both apps will display the IP address.

 2. **Try using the mDNS URL**: If mDNS lookup is working, and you are on the same network as the BBB, you should be able to view [swarmgateway.local](http://swarmgateway.local/).